 Instead, I can use a mesh strainer to get a nice, clear broth.

 Other uses include rinsing vegetables and herbs or tinned beans, straining boiled potatoes, rice, quinoa, beans, vegetables, meats, fish, yoghurt, filtering teas, sifting flours, and so on.

 Also, here’s a nice little “hack”: You can even use a strainer to steam foods in a pan.
 In principle, as long as the food is above the water and you have a lid to circulate steam, you’ve got a DIY steamer!

-Picking one up from the supermarket shouldn’t cost more than a few dollars, if that.
+Picking one up from the supermarket shouldn’t cost more than a few pounds (or dollars, or euros, etc.), if that.

-You can look online, and I’ll provide a quick link below for you as I have with the other items, but you’ll probably save more in-store.
+You can look online, and I’ll provide a quick link below for you as I have with the other items, but you’ll probably save more money buying in-store.